Skip to content

 Here are five poverty facts that everyone should know.

-There are two categories of the poor – those who can help themselves and those who cannot support themselves.
-The mentally and physically disabled are in the first category.
-People of sound mind and body make up the second category.
+There are two categories of the poorthose who can help themselves and those who cannot support themselves.
+People of sound mind and body make up the first category, and the mentally and physically disabled are in the second category.

 The poor across America are as diverse as the culture.
 They include old and young, minorities and white, sick and healthy, once prosperous and never prosperous, working and not working.
 Some of the poor are happy because they require little to be content, others are anxious about their situation, and others are bitter.